-Similarly, in the commercial world if you were to type in cheap flights there’s a good chance the results will include www.skyscanner.com, which is a mammoth player in the marketplace of searching for cheap flights – however, if you add a niche term to this such as ‘for disabled people’ then you can begin to own that category rather than be overshadowed by a giant.
+Similarly, in the commercial world if you were to type in cheap flights there’s a good chance the results will include one of the many mammoth players in the marketplace of searching for cheap flights – however, if you add a niche term to this such as ‘for disabled people’ then you can begin to own that category rather than be overshadowed by a giant.

 It also means that the person clicking on that particular advert is likely to be a more relevant customer looking for your particular solution.
 Realistically, you don’t want thousands of people clicking on your adverts – you only want qualified prospects – and the more niche focused your marketing is, the better the conversion and the higher return on investment.